 Enjoy Bavaro Beach, Punta Cana’s most popular beach

 Playa Bavaro, which is its name in Spanish, consists of various parts, such as Playa Bibijagua, Corales, Cortecito and Arena Gorda.
 It offers 12 miles of uninterrupted sandy beach, so if you fancy a beach walk in Punta Cana, you can walk the whole day without your feet leaving the sand.
 But also if you are not into a stroll at the beach, you can enjoy the amazing scenery Bavaro Beach offers while sipping on a delicious tropical cocktail, either in your all-inclusive resort or in one of the various beach clubs.
-Bavaro Beach is an attraction in Punta Cana by itself and is one of the places you shouldn’t miss.
+Bavaro Beach is an attraction in Punta Cana by itself and is one of the must-do places in Punta Cana.

 Cost: beach access is for free